DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Methodology

 where $\mathbf{S} \in \mathbb{R}^{C \times (P+Z+1) \times d}$ is a learnable scaling tensor, $\Delta\mathbf{F} \in \mathbb{R}^{C \times (P+Z+1) \times d}$ is a learnable bias tensor, $\odot$ denotes element-wise multiplication, and $\mathcal{N}(\cdot)$ is per-vector $L_2$ normalization.
 This provides an effective yet efficient mechanism for adapting embeddings to the test distribution.

 The test-time fusion process then uses dynamic queries constructed from these refined features:

 The subsequent attention and feature aggregation proceed as before, but now with adaptive queries.
 This dynamic adjustment of semantic queries indirectly refines the fused skeleton features by altering the attention weights.
+This refinement is particularly valuable when test-time visual observations differ from training expectations due to occlusions, viewpoint variations, or domain shifts.
+By adapting the semantic anchors online, the model can help reduce misalignments between idealized text descriptions and actual visual evidence, thereby improving cross-modal alignment robustness under imperfect conditions.
 Critically, during this stage, the main network parameters $\boldsymbol{\theta}_{\text{train}}$ are frozen.
 Only the lightweight refinement parameters $\boldsymbol{\theta}_{\text{adapt}} = \{\mathbf{S}, \Delta\mathbf{F}\}$ are updated, ensuring efficient refinement without catastrophic forgetting.